dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 The `route` function compares the request path with a given string and either proceeds or returns `None` again.
 Both, `setBody` and `setBodyAsString` write a given payload to the response of the `HttpContext`.
 This will trigger a response being made back to the client.

 Each `HttpHandler` is kept very short and has a single responsibility.
-Through the `bind` and `choose` combinators one can combine many `HttpHandler` functions into one larger web application:
+Through the `bind` and `choose` combinators we can combine many `HttpHandler` functions into one larger web application:

 <pre><code>let webApp =
     choose [